England-County Durham Flag

 Generations of 'courting' couples as far back as the '50s have engraved their loving intentions in the bark.
 There's a new word for it nowadays but the Dog(ging) Trees sounds nowhere near as exotic.

-[1] Sorry but it's just not being seen.
+Sorry but as for a herd of elephants, it's just not being seen.

 Another feathered-first along this stretch, the lapwing.
 The name had been heard but this was thought to be a small garden bird.